 So, you would like to know what are AD Plants?
-Here we bring you the AD Plant Information and put simply, an AD plant is a shortening of the term anaerobic digestion plant.
+Here we bring you the AD Plant Information.
+Put simply, an AD plant is a shortening of the term anaerobic digestion plant.

-What is mainly used for the production of biogas and placed inside the fermenter (a special container) are Food scraps.
-Also, sludge from wastewater treatment plants is used.
+What is mainly used for the production of biogas and placed inside the fermenter (a special container) are agricultural wastes, manure, food scraps etc. Also, sludge from wastewater treatment plants is used.

 Animal Manure and Field Biomass from Agriculture

 Not all biogas is created equal.
 Biogas can be processed to about 95% CH4 – what is often called biogenic CH4 or renewable natural gas (RNG).